stosicresearch/dnnising/README.md

 |<img width="1604" alt="" src="./plots/fraction.png"> | <img width="1604" alt="" src="./plots/accuracy.png">|

 ## Other Thermodynamic Variables: Specific Heat
 Lastly, the specific heat $C(T)$ is computed from the density of states for trained and shuffled networks, as shown below.
 The figure suggests that different networks acquire different specific heat curves, and the critical temperature $T_c$ (i.e., temperature $T$ that maximizes $C(T)$ ) also varies between networks, as well as between trained and shuffled.
-To generate the plots, run `python specificheat.py`.
+To generate the plots, run `python specificheat.py` for the different networks.

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|